xMartin/php-introduction/02_basic_syntax_example.md

 Here, the function `foo` has two arguments `$bar` and `$batz`.

 Functions also have exactly one output value, it's called the "return value".
-This example function returns the sum if its two arguments.
+This example function returns the sum of its two arguments.

 The function's "body", the code that it executes, is contained in curly braces.
 Because function definitions are not statements, they do not end with a semicolon.